Back to Top

 • Reduces weak points and breakage

 Skipping combing allows tangles to form.
-Overdoing it causes damage.
-The balance is simple and effective.
+Overdoing it causes unnecessary stress and damage.

 Choose the Right Tool